kyleparran/MMM_Homework_4/hw_4_writeup.md

 These rows show that the return distributions on abnormal days differ measurably from those on normal days, mainly via changes in variance and tails, with KS tests strongly rejecting equality.

-**Spreads**
+Spreads

 | Ticker | Variable        | Abn. mean | Norm. mean | KS stat | KS p‑value |
 |--------|-----------------|-----------|------------|---------|-----------:|
 | 50     | bid_ask_spread  | 0.0696    | 0.0675     | 0.042   | 0.74       |
 | 56     | bid_ask_spread  | 0.0108    | 0.0125     | 0.107   | 0.005      |

-For 56, abnormal days exhibit a clearly different spread distribution (despite a slightly smaller mean), while for 50 the mean difference is smaller and the KS test is not significant.
+For 0056, abnormal days exhibit a clearly different spread distribution (despite a slightly smaller mean), while for 0050 the mean difference is smaller and the KS test is not significant.

-**Trade size (means and KS tests)**
+Trade size (means and KS tests)

 | Ticker | Abn. mean size | Norm. mean size | KS stat | KS p‑value |
 |--------|----------------|-----------------|---------|-----------:|